 Panama Healthcare Options If You CANNOT Get Health Insurance

+Panama has several health insurance options.
+If you’re 60-69, one health insurance plan only costs $117 per month.
 But, there are several reasons why you may NOT be able to get health insurance in Panama.
 Don’t worry, I’ll talk about solutions below.

 So, what could prevent you from getting health insurance in Panama?

 1. Currently, health insurance companies in Panama are not writing new policies for those who are older than 74.
 The only exception is Hospital Santa Fe in Panama City which has no age restriction for their health insurance policy for seniors.
+Once you get an insurance policy, they will continue to insure you if you pay the monthly premium.

 3. Some pre-existing medical conditions may be excluded for the first two years – which means you won’t be insured for those conditions for two years.
+After the two years, they will only be insured at 50%, which could still leave you with a hefty medical bill.

-4. If you are not vaccinated for Covid, or don’t have a medical exemption letter from your doctor, you will not be able to get health insurance in Panama.
+4. If you are not vaccinated for Covid, or don’t have a medical exemption letter from your doctor, you cannot get health insurance in Panama unless it’s Hospital Santa Fe health insurance or an expensive international plan like WorldWide Medical.

 So, what’s the solution?

 David has a heart attack.
 He was taken by ambulance to the public hospital in David.
-After 9 days in the hospital, the best cardiologist in Chiriqui province, and many lab tests including CT scans, his total bill was $895!
+After 9 days in the hospital, the best cardiologist in Chiriqui province, and many lab tests, including CT scans, his total bill was $895!

 Of course, you can also go to a private hospital in Panama, which is usually nicer, but it will cost at least ten times more than a public hospital.
-For example, when I had Covid in 2021, it was $15,000 to be in a private hospital for 9 days.
-Luckily I had international health insurance which reimbursed me but I did have to pay upfront then file a claim to be reimbursed.
+For example, when I had Covid in 2021, it cost $15,000 to be in a private hospital for 9 days.
+Luckily, I had international health insurance, which reimbursed me, but I had to pay upfront and then file a claim.

 chitre panama pubic hospital